Sarah Thomas (librarian): Accomplishments

 She is the first woman to have held the position of Bodley's Librarian, and the second librarian (after her predecessor, Reginald Carr) also to have been in charge of the university's integrated library service (known as "Oxford University Library Services" when it was established in 2000, but renamed "Bodleian Libraries" on March 2, 2010 – Bodley's 465th birthday).
 Thomas, an American, is also the first foreign librarian to have run the Bodleian.
 In an interview she gave shortly after taking up the position, she recalled visiting Oxford when she was working at the Library of Congress to speak at the Sheldonian Theatre.
 She said that she remembered thinking "I could just die then and be happy".
 When recruitment consultants approached her about applying for the post and she saw the job description, she said, "it was love at first sight.
 It was everything I wanted to do, but bigger.
 Integration, the digital library, the estates programme, the opportunity to be inside a truly magnificent institution and have a role at a pivotal moment in its history – that was just too enticing for me."

-In 2007, Thomas was awarded the Melvil Dewey Medal of the American Library Association, and in 2010 was awarded the Smith College Medal.
+In 2007, Thomas was awarded the Melvil Dewey Medal by the American Library Association, and in 2010 was awarded the Smith College Medal.
 She was elected a Member of the American Philosophical Society in 2013.